CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab7.md

 ## Important points to consider before starting the Lab

-#### Disclaimer: GitHub Copilot will automatically suggest an entire function body or code in grayed text.
+1. GitHub Copilot will automatically suggest an entire function body or code in grayed text.
 Examples of what you'll most likely see in this exercise, but the exact suggestion may vary.

-#### Note: Before proceeding with the exercise, make sure you have installed Python, Jupyter and pip packages.
+2. Before proceeding with the exercise, make sure you have installed Python, Jupyter and pip packages.

-#### Note: If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.
+3. If you are unable to see any suggestions by GitHub Copilot in VS Code, please restart the VS Code once and try again.

-#### Note: GitHub Copilot may occasionally provide incorrect answers, so if we encounter any errors while executing the cells, we might need to adjust the code until we achieve the desired output.
+4. GitHub Copilot may occasionally provide incorrect answers, so if we encounter any errors while executing the cells, we might need to adjust the code until we achieve the desired output.

 ## Lab objectives